Winter Family Fun

 Final Thoughts.

-Our children have naturally different interests, as wise parents we will try to consider their individuality in planning family time with them.
-If you have more than 4 children you might need to have multiple activities in a family time, or have family times more frequently.
-It is impossible to please everybody all of the time but do try to please everyone at least once in awhile.
-It will go a long way to helping build a sense of belonging, reduce conflict, and protect your family from needing interventions from counselling professionals like myself.
+Our children have naturally different interests.
+As wise parents, we will try to consider their individuality when planning family time with them.
+If you have more than 4 children, you might need multiple activities in a family time.
+Alternatively, have family times more often.
+It is impossible to please everybody all of the time.
+However, do try to please everyone once in awhile.
+This effort will greatly help build a sense of belonging.
+It will reduce conflict.
+It will also protect your family from needing interventions from counselling professionals like myself.

 Related Family Fun Posts